newwayland/blog/content/post/anatomy-of-an-fx-transaction/index.md

 title: "Anatomy of an FX Transaction"
 date: 2020-12-27T07:26:54Z
 summary: "How exactly does an FX transaction works in a floating currency rate environment?
 Read on to find out"
-tags: [FX, mmt, mmt-basics, exports, imports, external sector]
+tags: [fx, mmt, mmt-basics, exports, imports, external-sector]
 ---

 {{<figure src="norway-lion.jpeg" alt="Lion">}}